dcorbe/extdb/README.md

 Download latest version, compile + build + install into /usr/local etc ...
 (Readup on checkinstall, will make it easier to remove it in the future)

 To compile type
-make extdb
+"make extdb"

-cp extdb.so over to arma3 (u can put into seperate directory

-i.e @extdb if u like or dump into arma3 directory
+cp extdb.so over to arma3 u can put into seperate directory if u like i.e @extdb or just dump it into arma3 directory

 ##### Removed Plugin Code...